nielskee/draft-articles/TechnicalHiringPart2.md

 If it's a struggle for you, it's time to take a step back and let others participate, and make the call when it comes to the hiring decision.
 Hopefully you've heeded my advice and got as many people in your team involved in technical interviewing as you can.

-If you haven't, then start.
+This isn't to say that non-coding managers are *completely* uninvolved, just not running the technical parts of the process.
+More in Part 3 about the live interview.

 ## CV and cover letter